xapian/xapian/xapian-letor/docs/letor.rst

 The selection algorithm selects a subset of features from the pool of all features, which can increase performance.

-.. [] Parth Gupta, Paolo Rosso, Expected Divergence based Feature Selection for Learning to Rank.
+.. [paper] Parth Gupta, Paolo Rosso, Expected Divergence based Feature Selection for Learning to Rank.

 How to Use